AndyFerrie/Calculator-App/README.md

 # Frontend Mentor Chalenge: Calculator App

-This is my solution to Calculator App challenge on Frontend Mentor.
+This is my solution to the Calculator App challenge on Frontend Mentor.

 ## Table of contents